Current And Updated Haitian TPS Information

-Due to this outbreak, as discussed in Haitian TPS Registration To End, Deportations To Begin, the U.S. government’s decision to resume, rather than defer, deportation of certain Haitian nationals in early 2011 seems misplaced.
+Despite this outbreak, as discussed in Haitian TPS Registration To End, Deportations To Begin, the U.S. government decided to resume, rather than defer, deportation of certain Haitian nationals in early 2011.
+This policy was misplaced.
 For example, in one reported incident, a Haitian national who had been a lawful permanent resident for 17 years died of cholera-related symptoms shortly after he was deported.

-In its recent extension, DHS provided updated and expanded information on the Haiti situation.
+In March 2014, DHS provided updated and expanded information on the Haiti situation.

 “While the Government of Haiti has made considerable progress in improving security and quality of life of its citizens following the January 2010 earthquake, Haiti continues to lack the adequate infrastructure, employment and educational opportunities, and basic services to absorb the approximately 58,000 Haitian nationals living in the United States under TPS.”